What is a plant based diet? The plant based lifestyle in essence means eating foods that are not derived from animals, fish, or animal by-products.

 - Yeast and fermented foods such as miso, soy sauce, mustard and marmite.

-As you can see, not all plant foods are necessarily alkaline and vice versa, but most of the major plant food groups are either alkaline or mid range, and most of the animal products are mid range to highly acidic.
-So in balance, plant based diet foods are much more alkaline, and therefore healthier in this respect in the long term.
+As you can see, not all plant foods are necessarily alkaline and vice versa.
+But, most of the major plant food groups are either alkaline or mid range, and most of the animal products are mid range to highly acidic.
+So on balance, plant based diet foods are much more alkaline and therefore healthier long term.

-Don’t get me wrong, there are foods on the highly acidic list that are considered healthy (like eggs and fish for example), but if you do eat them they should be balanced out with lots of alkaline foods to keep acidity in the body to a minimum.
+There are foods on the highly acidic list that are “considered” healthy (like eggs and fish for example).
+But, if you do eat them they should be balanced out with lots of alkaline foods to keep acidity in the body to a minimum.

-- The most amazing glowing skin I have EVER had! (cannot reiterate this enough).
+- The most amazing glowing skin EVER! (cannot reiterate this enough)

-- Hormonal balance (I suffer less from mood swings and PMS).
+- Hormonal balance (you may suffer less from mood swings and PMS)

-- Less stress (I find I do not get as angry, frustrated or stressed out like I did before).
+- Less stress (you may get less angry, frustrated or stressed out than before)